Round three applications are now open

-The second round of Community Road Safety Grants 2016-17 closed on 31 July 2016.
-All applications were assessed by a panel of representatives from Transport for NSW, Roads and Maritime and the NSW Department of Education.
+Round three of the Community Road Safety Grants Program are open until Sunday 23 July 2017.
+Applications will be assessed by a panel of representatives from Transport for NSW, Roads and Maritime and the NSW education sectors.

 Local road safety projects